Cost of Repairing Roof Joists

 How long does a roof replacement take?

-On average, an entire roof replacement on a regular-sized family home should take no longer than 3-5 days to complete.
-This timeframe will vary depending on the scale of your project and should be used as a guide only.
+On average, an entire roof replacement on a regular-sized family home should take no longer than 3 to 5 days to complete.
+This timeframe will vary depending on the scale of your project.

 Do I have to be home during a roof replacement?

-The simple answer is, no. You don't have to be home while the contractors carry out the repairs to your roof joists.
+No, you don't have to be home while the contractors repair your roof joists.

 Is repairing roof joists complicated?

-This answer will depend on the level of damage your roof has endured, and the extent of the repair needed.
+This answer will depend on the level of damage your roof has endured and the extent of the repair needed.
 In some cases, a simple patch-up using quality materials will be sufficient.
-In others, a full roof restoration may be necessary.
+In other cases, a full roof restoration may be necessary.

 What are the warning signs of a damaged roof?